bspatter/wave_analyzer/README.md

 largely based on linear acoustics and as such, is imperfect for most ultrasound waves, which are typically nonlinear.
 However, this tool should provide a decent approximation for researchers and inquiring minds.
-The methods used in the analysis and relevant references should be detailed thoughout this document, but if something is missing, feel free to check out the code or contact the author.
+For any reported quantities denoted by 510(k), the exact definition of the quantities can be found in the FDA's 2008 510(k) guidelines.
+Other methods used in the analysis and relevant references should be detailed thoughout this document, but if something is missing, feel free to check out the code or contact the author.

 The wave analyzer has a variety of features and functions to try to make it easy to extact information about useful acoustic quantities